kramerbastian/tascli/CONTRIBUTING.md

 2. Bugs: Any bug fixes are counted in this section.
 If you see a new bug, feel free to create a new issue mentioning the problem faced.

-3. Feature Requests: If you would like to see some new features around the website, you can always create a new issue mentioning the requested feature.
+3. Feature Requests: If you would like to see some new features around the tool, you can always create a new issue mentioning the requested feature.

 **Important:** Every PR must correspond to an issue.
 If there isn't an issue related to the PR, open a new issue in the Issues section.